 ‘Their morals, their code; it’s a bad joke.
 Dropped at the first sign of trouble.
 They’re only as good as the world allows them to be.
 You’ll see- I’ll show you.
 When the chips are down these, uh, civilized people?
 They’ll eat each other.
 See I’m not a monster, I’m just ahead of the curve.’The Joker – Heath Ledger

 My youth wasn’t all serious I admit.
 I did read and watch comedy.
 Hitchhikers Guide to the Galaxy, Red Dwarf etc. The Colour of Magic is the latest.

-Thinking back to my youth I do remember seeing Prachetts novels in the bookstore.
+Thinking back to my youth I do remember seeing Prachett’s novels in the bookstore.
 But my mistake was not to take such stories seriously.
-Back then they seemed too silly and inconsequential.
+Back then they seemed too silly, farcical and inconsequential.
+They didn’t take life seriously.
 Therein lies my mistake.

 Comedy has a lesson to offer us which we often forget in the struggle to be better and live better.

 Looking at my own past I see the need for comedy acting as a counter to the seriousness we need to have.
 A comic foil to keep us grounded in the reality.
 It’s why there is the archetype of the Joker.
 The one who doesn’t take things seriously and helps the hero relax, and have fun.
 The Joker, the comic helps keep it real.
 (Think Dory in Finding Nemo)